rchristian531961/lab4/README.md

     - 1 Vertical for Social media links
     - 2 Horizontal for directional links to specific topics

-2: Horizontal links will have the following:
+2: Horizontal links will have the following: (Use Flexbox)
     - Contact
     - About Me (Include Education ?)
     - Education: